Whether you aspire to be a bodybuilder, powerlifter, or just want to start lifting weights, you need to begin with the basics.

 |Overhead Press||3 x 12|

-If you feel you’re ready to move up to the next level of muscle building and strength training workouts, then I have something for you.
+After doing this program for six weeks, and when you feel you’re ready to move up to the next level of muscle building and strength training workouts, then I have something for you…

 Now let’s learn about the fundamentals of building size and strength for each muscle.
 We’ll also talk about some other exercises for each body part.